markus41/portfolio/README.md

 ### 🖥️ Command Line Usage

 The project exposes a small CLI for running and interacting with the `SolutionOrchestrator`.
+See [docs/cli.md](docs/cli.md) for a complete reference.
 After installing the package in editable mode you can start the orchestrator and send events from another shell:

 ```bash
 # launch the orchestrator (listens on localhost:8765)